How she makes her mark on the world?

 Awards & Talks

-Here Are Some of The Organisations I've Spoken To
+Here Are Some of the Organisations She Has Spoken To:

 Micah - Voices for Justice